 Singles events, such as mixers or speed dating, can be extremely pressurizing and awkward!
-I remember one time when we were just about to start our large group ice-breaker when I saw a gentlemen who sat by himself at a table, with his face turned away from everyone else.
+I remember one time when we were just about to start our large group ice-breaker when I saw a gentlemen sitting alone at a table, with his face turned away from everyone else.
 He was obviously nervous about being there, and likely had no idea how he was going to join a table when everyone else had already settled in and were making conversation.
 I went up to him, put my hand on his shoulder, and gently invited him to come with me and join a group at another table.
-When the evening was almost over, I looked over and saw that he was having a good time and sharing a few laughs with his new-found friends at a table.
+The folks there welcomed him into their conversation.
+When the evening was almost over, I looked over and saw that he was having a good time and sharing a few laughs with his new-found friends at the table.
 He came again to another event after that, which was especially gratifying for me.

 If singles events have a way of wrecking your nerves, read on.
 I’ll share with you 5 tips that can help you calm your nerves and be successful in making a positive impression at your next singles event.

 If your objective for attending a singles event is to find a special someone, you are just raising your chances of being disappointed.
 At the end of the day, finding your special someone is, in reality, a numbers game.
 It’s not any different from landing your ideal job.
 The more resumes you send out that are relevant to your education, skills and experience, the higher your chance of landing an interview, and getting the job.
 The same goes with finding your special someone – the more you expose yourself to meeting potential mates, the higher your chance of discovering chemistry with the right person.
 So come with the attitude that you’re here to meet new people and make new friends – and maybe you will meet someone special (not the other way around).